n0npax/n0npax.github.io/archirecture/production/readiness.md

 # Readiness

-Such is live as Aussies says.
-Quite often we need to explain to managers and engineer that fact app is working on someones local machine or even in docker container doesn't mean it's production ready.

 Sometime you are making a money by a game where someone is trying to grow berries.
 If there is an outage for 48h you gonna just loose some profit.
-Noone dies, noone gonna sue you.
+Nobody dies, nobody gonna sue you.
 If you are working on critical systems, you may need to pay a big fine in case of an outage.
 Usually delivering stable software later is worth more than bringing unstable piece of sh... earlier.
 We all remember when AWS in norh America was don't.
 Don't we?

+Such is live as Aussies says.
+Quite often we need to explain to managers and engineer that fact app is working on someones local machine or even in docker container doesn't mean it's production ready.
+Once you need to do this, you also need to provide full list of what you are expecting.

 ## What to check, what to copy/paste to company intranet